 - a.
 The Parent Company owns the program rights being aired in UHF Channel 23 of Amcara.
 The Parent Company has an existing blocktime agreement with Amcara for its provincial operations. - b.
-Due from Amcara pertains substantially to the outstanding receivable for funds transferred by ABS-CBN to Amcara in 2012 to fund the purchase of an intangible asset. - c.
-Advances to employees and talents amounted to ₱361 million and ₱638 million as at December 31, 2018 and 2017, respectively (see Note 7). - d.
-The Parent Company has advances to ALA Sports amounting to ₱59 million and ₱51 million as at December 31, 2018 and 2017, respectively. - e.
+Due from Amcara as of December 31, 2018 pertains substantially to the outstanding receivable for funds transferred by ABS-CBN to Amcara in 2012 to fund the purchase of an intangible asset. - c.
+Advances to employees and talents amounted to ₱696 million and ₱361 million as at December 31, 2019 and 2018, respectively (see Note 7). - d.
+The Parent Company has advances to ALA Sports amounting to ₱74 million and ₱59 million as at December 31, 2019 and 2018, respectively. - e.
 Other transactions with related parties include cash advances for working capital requirements.